 NSLC markets their programs as a way to help participants gain leadership skills and learn about future careers while experiencing life on a college campus.
 The programs last between 6 and 18 days in length, depending on the subject they focus on.

-NSLC offers 32 programs in the following five main categories:
+NSLC offers 32 programs in the following six main categories:

 - Government and Law

-NSLC offers programs on the campuses (or satellite campuses) of 19 universities (although not all program fields are offered on each campus):
+NSLC currently offers programs on the campuses of 12 universities (although not all program fields are offered on each campus):

 - American University (Washington DC)